loiclabache/SENSAAS_brainAtlas/readme.md

 ## Background

-Here we develop and provide am atlas in standardized MNI volume space of 32 sentence-related areas based on a 3-step method combining the analysis of activation and asymmetry during multiple language tasks with hierarchical clustering of resting-state connectivity and graph
+Here we develop and provide an atlas in standardized MNI volume space of 32 sentence-related areas based on a 3-step method combining the analysis of activation and asymmetry during multiple language tasks with hierarchical clustering of resting-state connectivity and graph